 -- In a "Good" baseball glove we move to the level where there will be positions, and if your son is playing first or catching it might be a good idea to get him one of those gloves.
 These gloves move away from the fake leather and go into a softer leather material.
 Again, you are looking for a glove that will fit true to size and will be easy to break in.
 These gloves generally last about two years, or until he grows out of it.
 These gloves are great for your rec player but can also play travel.

 -- The "Better" baseball gloves are for kids that are getting pretty serious in baseball and are on the borderline of moving out of the youth gloves and into a more serious glove.
-In these models, you can even find a glove with a Pro Taper. a means that they will have a tighter fit inside the glove.
+In these models, you can even find a glove with a Pro Taper, which means they will have a tighter fit inside the glove.
 These are gloves you will get your money's worth They will generally last 3-4 years.
 More geared toward your travel player.

 -- The "Best" gloves are top-notch gloves.
 These are geared more for the 7th- to 9th-grader.
 It's a glove that will last a long time and will take some time to break in.
 When going with a glove like this, you want to make sure you are getting the correct size and something that he really likes because he will be using it for a while.
 This is the age where we move away from the youth model and into the adult models.
 More geared toward your club baseball player.

 -- There is no question these are the top-of-the-line gloves.
 These gloves will last a lifetime for sure, as long as the proper care is met.
 The best time to get these types of gloves is in December because they will take until April to break in and get soft.
 It is important to oil them up and care for them.
 I would NOT use a steamer because it will ruin the glove.
+Instead, take advantage of our Glove Break-In Service.
 These gloves are perfect for high school or college players who are doing showcases and traveling to Florida, Georgia, and South Carolina.